 1) Open your file

-Go to the PDF Editor.
-Click Open (or use the File menu) and select the PDF you want to rotate.
+Go to the PDF Files editing suite.
+Then click Open (or use the File menu) and select the PDF you want to rotate.

 Once the file loads, look for the rotate controls (circular arrow icon or Rotate).
 If prompted after Apply changes, additional options will appear.